Get an annual AARP membership for only $12. Limited time offer.

 Consumer Cellular operates on AT&T and T-Mobile networks and partners with international carriers to provide 5G coverage where available.
 You’ll likely have solid coverage throughout the U.S., as T-Mobile was rated the best carrier in terms of 5G availability and speed in a 2023 analysis by RootMetrics, a mobile analytics firm.2

-Some areas of the U.S. might only have 4 LTE coverage, which is a little slower, but is still plenty of speed for the average user.
+Some areas of the U.S. might only have 4G LTE coverage, which is a little slower, but is still plenty of speed for the average user.
 Your phone might work more slowly at times if the network is very busy, which is the case with many cell phone carriers.
-We didn’t notice any issues with reduced speed when we tested Consumer Cellular’s service.
+We didn’t notice any issues with reduced speed when we tested Consumer Cellular’s service; it had good 4G LTE coverage with reliable speeds.
+This includes when we sent texts, made phone calls, and searched websites.

-Keep in mind that some phones might not be compatible with 5G service, such as the Consumer Cellular IRIS Flip phone we tested.
+Keep in mind that some phones might not be compatible with 5G service, such as the Consumer Cellular IRIS Easy Flip phone we tested.
 Although we only had 4G coverage with the IRIS Flip, we had no problem talking on the phone and texting.
 Overall, we found the service to be reliable.

 Visible

 Visible uses Verizon’s award-winning nationwide coverage, so you’re in good hands.
 Verizon led the way in the adoption of 5G and has received the highest number of awards for network quality 32 times in a row from J.D.
-Power.3
+Power.3During testing, we experienced consistent coverage in most areas, though we experienced less reliable coverage in some rural areas.

 The Visible+ plan offers 5G Ultra Wideband coverage if you have a compatible device and are inside the 5G Ultra Wideband service area.
 You can check Visible’s coverage map to figure out if you have 5G or 4G service in your area.